VirtualVortex/UtilityBaseAI/README.md

 ## Utility Based AI for FPS Enemy AI

-In this project I will be using an AI technique called Utility base AI for the enemy AI in an FPS game.
+In this project I will be creating an arfecaft using an AI technique called Utility base AI for the enemy AI in an FPS game.

 <b>6/2/20</b> - Starting Point
 <ul style="list-style-type:none;">